cagov/covid19.ca.gov-site-eng-playbook/content/pages/home.md

 ---
-title: Read me
+title: covid19.ca.gov documentation
 date: Last Modified
 permalink: /
 eleventyNavigation:
-  key: Read me
+  key: Home
   order: 0
 ---

-A note to our readers: how to approach this doc, who it is for, how it was written and why
+This site details how covid19.ca.gov is updated and maintained.

-## Editing tips
+## Editing this site

 For anyone updating this guide, many questions about how to edit these pages are found at the [Spacebook site](https://spacebook.app/).
 A few things particular to this site: